Guide for managers

 A 1:1 is the recurring, private conversation between you and one of your direct reports.
 Run it well and it’s the most useful half hour on your calendar.
 Run it badly and it’s a status meeting nobody wants to sit through.

-Managers who are good at 1:1s aren’t better talkers.
-They’re just consistent: the same protected slot each week, an agenda shared ahead of time, a rough structure they stick to, and a few notes after.
-None of it is hard.
-It just has to happen every time, and the rest of this page is how.
+The managers who are good at 1:1s aren’t naturally better talkers — they’re just consistent: the same protected slot each week, an agenda shared ahead of time, a rough structure they stick to, and a few notes after.
+None of that is hard on its own.
+The trick is doing it every single week, and the purpose of this page is to show you how.

 A 1:1 isn’t for project updates.
 You can read those in a tracker.
-It’s where the working relationship actually gets built, and that’s what makes the rest of managing work.
-You hear what’s really going on, you catch the small stuff before it grows, and you keep an honest conversation going about where someone wants to head next.
+It’s where the working relationship gets built, and that’s what makes the rest of managing work.
+You hear what’s really going on — the project that’s quietly stuck, the frustration building two weeks before it shows up in their work — you catch the small stuff before it turns into a resignation, and you keep an honest conversation going about where they want to grow next.

 The one rule: the 1:1 is their meeting, not yours.